Boosting Static Resource Leak Detection via LLM-based Resource-Oriented Intention Inference: Discussion

+\textbf{Intention Inference.} Some reported false alarms arise because \app fails to recognize certain resource release intentions.
+For example, five false alarms in DroidLeaks result from \app not inferring that the \inlinecode{Cursor} resource is released when calling the Android method \inlinecode{CursorAdapter.changeCursor(Cursor)}.
+This oversight may be due to the API name \inlinecode{changeCursor} not explicitly indicating its resource release functionality, causing \app to overlook it.
+In fact, as shown in Figure~\ref{fig:api-doc}, the Android documentation specifies that \inlinecode{changeCursor(Cursor)} releases the existing \inlinecode{Cursor} resource.
+However, it appears that the LLM does not retain this information.
+To address this issue, future work can explore integrating retrieval-augmented generation (RAG) techniques to search relevant API documentation and achieve more accurate and comprehensive intention inference.

-In \app, we leverage a lightweight, intra-procedural static analysis to detect resource leaks in code.
-While this approach has demonstrated effectiveness in identifying resource leaks (see Section~\ref{sec:rq1-results}), it is essential to acknowledge its limitations, particularly in scenarios where certain types of resource leaks may remain undetected.
+\textbf{Static Analysis.} It is important to acknowledge the limitations in the employed static analysis, especially in scenarios where certain types of resource leaks might remain undetected.
 For instance, resource leaks occurring within Android callbacks represent a challenging area where our lightweight static analysis may fall short.
-As highlighted in Section~\ref{sec:motivating}, our key insights lie in directly inferring resource-oriented intentions based on the background knowledge and code context understanding to boost static leak detection.
-By doing so, we aim to overcome the shortcomings introduced by purely mechanical API matching.
-The inherent advantage of inferring resource-oriented intentions is its potential applicability to various static leak detection techniques, including callback-aware analyses like Relda2~\cite{wu2016relda2}.
+Our key insights lie in directly inferring resource-oriented intentions based on code context understanding to boost static leak detection.
+The advantage of inferring resource-oriented intentions is its potential applicability to various static leak detection techniques, including callback-aware analyses like Relda2~\cite{wu2016relda2}.
 By integrating the inferred resource-oriented intentions into such existing techniques, we can enhance their capability to handle more comprehensive cases.
-In this regard, our LLM-based resource-oriented intention inference can be regarded as a paradigm-level improvement for static resource leak detection, with the potential to empower a wide range of analysis methods to achieve more comprehensive and accurate results.
+In this regard, our LLM-based resource-oriented intention inference can provide \textit{complementary insights and improvement} for existing static resource leak detection, with the potential to empower a wide range of analysis methods to achieve more comprehensive and accurate results.